TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 Access the mashling service (service3) behind the proxy as
 > curl -v $(docker-machine ip default):8000/pets/1

-### Create a mashling app using a mashling json descriptor and deploy it in Envoy front-proxy
-#### Command
-	$jdoe-machine:front-proxy jdoe$ pwd
-	/Users/jdoe/front-proxy

-	$jdoe-machine:front-proxy jdoe$ ./createHttpMashlingOnEnvoy.sh -n petstoreapp -f ~/Work/mashling/request-response-mashling.json

-This will create a sample mashling app named 'petstoreapp' under /Users/jdoe/front-proxy/gateway folder.

-This will also create an envoy front-proxy setup with the 'petstoreapp' as a member of the envoy mesh.

-### Deploy an existing mashling binary in Envoy front-proxy
-#### Command
-	$jdoe-machine:front-proxy jdoe$ pwd
-	/Users/jdoe/front-proxy

-Example 1) using HTTP compose

-	$jdoe-machine:front-proxy jdoe$ echo "ROOT_DIR=$(pwd)" > .env && env $(cat .env | xargs) ./setupEnvoyFrontProxy.sh -f http/docker-compose-http.yml

-This will prompt for the following user inputs:

-1. Name of the mashling app (default is http-mashling-app)
-2. Path of the mashling app folder (default is ./gateway/sample/http)

-Please note that the default http mashling app is available under the ./gateway/sample/http folder in the source.

-The 'http-mashling-app' app will expose the endpoint (/pets/1) Access mashling service (service3) behind the proxy as
-> curl -v $(docker-machine ip default):8000/pets/1

-Example 2) using Kafka compose

-	$jdoe-machine:front-proxy jdoe$ echo "ROOT_DIR=$(pwd)" > .env && env $(cat .env | xargs) ./setupEnvoyFrontProxy.sh -f kafka/docker-compose-kafka.yml -n kafka-mashling-app -p ./gateway/sample/kafka

-If the user provides name and path inputs, then the script will check if a binary with the given name exists in the <path>/bin folder.
-If one does not exist, the script will terminate.

-Using this script, you can deploy an existing mashling app into the Envoy front-proxy.

 ### Changes in the Envoy front-proxy for a non-sample mashling app